 The decor is a weird and wonderful mixture of 1920s/30 Paris and New York.
 It is like a Broadway theatre hosting a French show.
 Its extravagance and camp wins me over every time.

 Zedel serves up some serious French cuisine.
 On our first trip, we indulged in some frogs legs.
-Well, while in France!
+Well, when in France!
 Expect buerre (butter) aplenty and the kind of rich cordon bleu that will leave you hugging yourself with joy and regret.

 If you fancy some of this fun on a budget then go for one of the set menus.
 You can get 2 courses for around £11, and three courses for £14.